-BPS mainly affects women, with only 10% of BPS cases being men*, and it can seriously harm one’s quality of life.
-Unfortunately there is no cure for this condition, however there are ways to manage symptoms and feel free again.
+BPS mainly affects women, with only 10% of BPS cases being men*, and it can seriously harm your quality of life.
+Unfortunately there is no cure for this condition, however there are ways for you to manage symptoms and feel free again.

 These symptoms are individual - they can be mild to severe, can flare up depending on different factors (i e. stress, certain types of food or drinks, sex, exercise, menstruation, etc.), and can even disappear for a while.

 The exact cause of BPS/IC is not known, but there are several factors which could cause damage to the protective GAG layer of the bladder, for example:

 - Auto-immune reaction, where your immune system attacks the bladder tissue, mistaking it for an aggressor;

 - As a side effect of conditions such as irritable bowel syndrome, fibromyalgia, lupus, and others.